Unification of Gravity and Standard Model: Weyl-Dirac-Born-Infeld action: WDBI action: unification of Gravity and SM

 where $f=2 a_0+a_1/2$.
-The Weyl gauge covariant derivatives of Higgs and fermions in (\ref{sd2}) are immediate from their $d$-dimensional expressions, eqs.(\ref{HD}), (\ref{FD}), (\ref{Rpsi}) evaluated for $d=4$.
+The Weyl gauge covariant derivatives of Higgs and fermions in (\ref{sd2}) are immediate from their expressions in eqs.(\ref{HD}), (\ref{FD}), (\ref{Rpsi}) evaluated for $d=4$.
 The topological term $\hat G$ was removed from $S_{\bf 4}$, being a total derivative.

-As mentioned, $S_{\bf 4}$ of (\ref{s4ini}) has an immediate analytical continuation (regularisation), by simply replacing $d=4\ra d=4-2\epsilon$, to obtain the exact WDBI action $S_{\bf d}$ which is Weyl gauge invariant in $d$ dimensions and Weyl anomaly-free.
-No regulator scale is introduced.
+As mentioned, $S_{\bf 4}$ of (\ref{s4ini}) has an immediate analytical continuation (regularisation), by replacing $d=4\ra d=4-2\epsilon$, to obtain the exact WDBI action $S_{\bf d}$ of (\ref{sd}) which is Weyl gauge invariant and Weyl anomaly-free.
+No regulator is introduced, $\hat R$ plays here this role.

 The leading order of $S_{\bf 4}$ contains the SM action with a mild change in the Higgs sector to make it Weyl gauge invariant, with non-minimal gravitational couplings, plus the Weyl quadratic gravity action, first line in (\ref{sd2}).
 We thus recovered in this leading order the action of SM in Weyl geometry (SMW), studied in \cite{SMW}.
-The exact WDBI action is however more general and has additional contributions: in its series expansion, these appear as sub-leading orders, which are higher dimensional (non-polynomial) operators (see section~\ref{slo}).
+The exact WDBI action is however more general and has additional contributions: these appear in its series expansion as sub-leading orders, which are higher dimensional (non-polynomial) operators, discussed in Section~\ref{slo}.

-It is well-known that the leading order action shown in (\ref{sd2}) has a Stueckelberg breaking of the Weyl gauge symmetry \cite{Ghilen0,SMW}.
+It is well-known that the leading order action shown in (\ref{sd2}) has a Stueckelberg breaking mechanism of Weyl gauge symmetry \cite{Ghilen0,SMW}.
 Since this is relevant for the sub-leading orders of $S_{\bf 4}$, we briefly review this mechanism by considering only the geometric part of $S_{\bf 4}$, shown in (\ref{sd2}) \footnote{ To see the breaking including the effects from SM action shown in (\ref{sd2}), see section 2.5 in \cite{SMW}.}, which is

 \bea S_{\bf w}=\int d^4 x\,\sqrt{g}\, \Big\{\, \frac{1}{4! \,\xi^2} \,\hat R^2 -\frac{1}{\eta^2} \, \hat C_{\mu\nu\rho\sigma}^2 -\frac{1}{4\,\alpha^2}\,\hat F_{\mu\nu}^2\Big\}. \eea

 First, replace in this action $\hat R^2\ra -2 \phi^2 \hat R-\phi^2$, to obtain a new action which gives an equation of motion for $\phi$ of solution: $\phi^2=-\hat R$ ($\hat R<0$)\footnote{ $\hat R<0$ is consistent with $R=-12 H_0^2$ ($\Lambda=3 H_0^2$) obtained for a Friedmann-Robertson-Walker metric.} which replaced back in the action recovers $S_{\bf w}$; hence the two actions are equivalent.
 Next, one goes to the Riemannian picture, using (\ref{ss1}) for $d=4$, to write $\hat R$ in terms of Riemannian scalar curvature $R$.
 After some arrangements the action in Riemannian geometry notation becomes \cite{SMW} \be S_{\bf w}\!=\!\!\int\! d^4x \sqrt g\, \Big\{\frac{-1}{2\xi^2} \Big[ \frac16 \phi^2\,R +(\partial_\mu\phi)^2 \Big] -\frac{\phi^4}{4!\,\xi^2} + \frac{\alpha^2 q^2}{8\,\xi^2}\,\phi^2 \Big[\w_\mu -\partial_\mu \ln\phi\Big]^2\! -\frac{1}{4}\,F_{\mu\nu}^2\,-\,\frac{1}{\eta^2}\,C_{\mu\nu\rho\sigma}^2 \Big\} \ee